Xon77/L4LSoundsDataBase/README.md

 For now, the collection of sounds may have clicks over the edges.
 Later, I will add a new branch with faded sounds.

+Download the package and put simply the folder [`DrumMachines`](/DrumMachines) on your desktop to use it with the spatial performance tool.

 ---

 ### My way to build and organise a sound library with groups or links for [Live 4 Life project](https://github.com/Xon77/Live4Life) :